prancer-io/cloud-validation-framework/docs/docs/connectors/azure.md

 | spn-client-id | Client id of the application you registered previously |
 | spn-client-secret | Secret key associated with client id previously created |

+> It is not recommended to put the secret key in the `connector` file.
+This is good just for testing purposes

 # Company and tenant

 You need an **Azure** tenant to work with **Prancer**.
 Each `azureConnector.json` can only feature 1 tenant but can feature many subscriptions and users.